Bent Larsen: Playing style and authorship

 Larsen's 1969 book Larsen's Selected Games of Chess, 1948–69 contained annotations that delved into chess psychology and the effective use of rare openings.
 A chapter of the book gives some of Larsen's thoughts on his own style, and he upholds the views of Polugaevsky and Gligorić that he indulged in flank attacks and favored the advance of rooks' pawns more than other contemporary masters.
 He was also content to be described as an aggressive player, stemming from his dislike of draws.
 He disputed the notion that he would willingly accept dubious positions in order to complicate tactics, a characteristic he attributed more to Tal.
 The book was first published in Denmark; an English-language version followed in 1970 and was sub-titled "Master of Counter-Attack".

 Larsen was one of seven top grandmasters who wrote chapters for the 1974 book How to Open a Chess Game.
 He edited the tournament book for San Antonio 1972.
 When Ken Smith played most of his games in that event with the white pieces using the Smith-Morra Gambit, Larsen quipped—after one of Smith's opponents responded to 1.e4 with 1...e6, entering a French Defence and avoiding the gambit—"stronger was c5, winning a pawn!"
 He also wrote the well-received Karpov Vs. Korchnoi: World Chess Championship, 1978, which was published within days of the match ending and was the first book in any language on the 1978 World Championship match.

 The Grünfeld Defence (1.d4 Nf6 2.c4 g6 3.Nc3 d5) was another opening that became a frequent choice of Larsen with the Black pieces, and similarly he placed considerable reliance on Grünfeld-Indian systems as White.
-This led him to co-author, with Steffen Zeuthen, a groundbreaking 1979 book on this opening titled Zoom 001 Zero Hour for Operative Chess Opening Models.
+This led him to co-author, with Steffen Zeuthen, a 1979 book on this opening titled Zoom 001 Zero Hour for Operative Chess Opening Models.